 Finally, do not forget to mention important research limitations briefly.
 For example, selecting a smaller sample size due to some constraints would be a limitation worth mentioning.
 This will add more weight and credibility to your research.

-Make use of the present simple test when writing the conclusion.
+Make use of the present simple tense when writing the conclusion.

 Some institutions, however, dictate that you write one or two lines about the long- or short-term implications your research might have.
 This component would be the last one in an abstract, preceded by the conclusive statement.